wasim919/Tweetx-backend/readme.md

 ## Usage

-First clone the frontend needed for this restapi.
+First clone the frontend needed for this restapi from: https://github.com/wasim919/Tweetx-Frontend

 Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own